- Why should you choose Accident Advice Helpline?

 With so many personal injury lawyers out there offering assistance with road traffic accident claims, why should you use Accident Advice Helpline to handle your claim?
 Well:

-- Established for over 13 years
+- We have been established for over 16 years

 Who can make road traffic accident claims?

 You don’t need to be the driver of a vehicle in order to claim compensation after an accident.
 You could be travelling as a passenger in somebody else’s car and still make a claim if you have suffered injuries that required medical attention.
 Don’t worry if it was your friend or partner who was at fault for the accident, as their insurance company will cover the cost if you make a claim for compensation.
 You don’t even need to be travelling in a car at all to be injured on the UK’s roads.
 Perhaps you were using public transport, crossing the road as a pedestrian, cycling your bike or even riding your motorcycle to a friend’s house when you were injured in an accident.
 It’s even possible to claim compensation for psychological trauma if you have witnessed a serious crash.